TTTriplicate/riddler-7-18-20/README.md

 #Chance of both

-Being two seperate events, I just multiplied them together.
-I think this is wrong; having the higher batting average would make the streak more likely, for one thing, but not necessarily the inverse.
-Coule fold the .400 into the markov chain and use that instead of the chance based on batting .350.
+Because batting .400 would make the streak more likely, I recalculated the chances of the streak based on that batting average.
+Then I multiplied the chances of batting .400 or better by the chances of getting the streak with an average of .400; trying to get the chances at higher batting averages would almost certainly bias my answer as too likely.